chanon-kr/Shared_Function/README.md

   - To send email with python
   - To logging in csv file
   - To check port status
+  - To send LINE message, sticker or picture with line notify

 ***
 ## run_pipeline